germain-italic/cli-tools/synology/README.md

 - `list_firewall_rules.sh`: Lists firewall rules with their name, IP address(es), and status
 - `update_hostname_ip.sh`: Resolves a hostname (e.g., DDNS) and updates the firewall rule if the associated IP changes
 - `rotate_logs_ip.sh`: Rotates the log file `/var/log/update_noip.log` when it exceeds 1MB
+- `update_firewall_rule_name.sh`: Updates the "name" field of a firewall rule matching a specific IP address

 ---